 He has sent a regular flow of encouraging and congratulatory e-mails over the past five years.
 As well as appreciating the “phenomenally hard work” such a project demands he is struck by the readability of Mary Hardy and her World:

 “Incredibly impressive and most readable . . .; a major historical undertaking and a gold mine for historians.”

-As Richard has kindly agreed to make a speech at the book launch, at a date yet to be set, I shall not stray deeper into his territory at this point.
+As Richard has kindly agreed to make a speech at the book launch in April 2020 I shall not stray deeper into his territory at this point.

 A thirty-year sentence

 It was Richard Wilson who directed the course of the project at our first meeting in November 1988, at UEA.
 I outlined to him what I thought would make a good study: the Coltishall diary of Mary Hardy, written 1773–81 while her husband was manager of the maltings and brewery beside their rented home, before the move to Letheringsett.

 “Not a bit of it,” was Richard’s decided reaction.
 “You can’t just pick here and there.
 You’ll have to do the whole thing.”
 So the idea of concentrating on a seven-year manuscript was dropped.
 I was sentenced to more than 30 years’ hard labour covering the full 36 years of the diary.